dmotz/trystero/README.md

 Trystero may adopt more signalling strategies in the future, but for now Firebase is the sole medium.

-**To be clear: Beyond peer discovery, your app's data never touches Firebase and is sent directly peer-to-peer and end-to-end encrypted between users.**
+**Beyond peer discovery, your app's data never touches Firebase and is sent directly peer-to-peer and end-to-end encrypted between users.**

 If you don't have an existing Firebase project: